google/cel-spec/doc/langdef.md

 such as expression evaluation, rounding mode, or exception handling.
 However, any two not-a-number values will compare equal even if their underlying properties are different.

-### Enumerations

-Each protocol buffer enumeration is its own CEL type.
-Enumerations have no operations other than equality (and inequality), obtaining the type from a value, and conversion to an `int`.
-(No conversion to string is supported, as an enum value might have 0, 1, or many names.)
-Values of type `int` can be converted to enum values as long as they are in the range `-2^31` to `2^31 - 1`.
-A value of type `string` can be converted to enum values as long as it is a defined for that enum.

 ### String and Bytes Values